indimail/indimail-virtualdomains/.github/README-indimail.md

 The [valias(1)](https://github.com/indimail/indimail-mta/wiki/valias.1) mechanism allows you to execute your own programs for local deliveries to your virtual domain.
 See the man pages for [valias(1)](https://github.com/indimail/indimail-mta/wiki/valias.1) for more details.
 After manipulating the original raw email on stdin, you can pipe the output to the program [maildirdeliver(1)](https://github.com/indimail/indimail-mta/wiki/maildirdeliver.1) for the final delivery to any Maildir of any virtual user.
 You can use the [vuserinfo(1)](https://github.com/indimail/indimail-mta/wiki/vuserinfo.1) command to get the Maildir for any virtual user.

-Assuming you write the program myscript to call [maildirdeliver(1)](https://github.com/indimail/indimail-mta/wiki/maildirdeliver.1) program, you can use the [valias(1)](https://github.com/indimail/indimail-mta/wiki/valias.1) command to add the following alias
+Assuming you write the program <u>/usr/local/bin/myfilter</u> to call [maildirdeliver(1)](https://github.com/indimail/indimail-mta/wiki/maildirdeliver.1) program, you can use the [valias(1)](https://github.com/indimail/indimail-mta/wiki/valias.1) command to add the following alias

 `$ valias -i "|/usr/local/bin/myfilter" testuser01@example.com`

-Now any mail sent to testuser01@example.com will be given to the program /usr/local/bin/myfilter as standard input.
+Now any mail sent to testuser01@example.com will be given to the program <u>/usr/local/bin/myfilter</u> as standard input.

 **NOTE**: you can exit with value 0 instead of calling the [maildirdeliver(1)](https://github.com/indimail/indimail-mta/wiki/maildirdeliver.1) program to discard the mail completely (blackhole).

 ## Using IndiMail rule based filter - vfilter

-indimail-mta's [filterit](https://github.com/indimail/indimail-mta/wiki/filterit.1) or IndiMail's [vfilter](https://github.com/indimail/indimail-mta/wiki/vfilter.8) mechanism allows you to create rule based filter based on any keyword in the message headers or message body.
-You can create a vfilter by calling the [vcfilter](https://github.com/indimail/indimail-mta/wiki/vcfilter.1) program.
+indimail-mta's [filterit(1)](https://github.com/indimail/indimail-mta/wiki/filterit.1) or IndiMail's [vfilter(8)](https://github.com/indimail/indimail-mta/wiki/vfilter.8) mechanism allows you to create rule based filter based on any keyword in the message headers or message body.
+You can create a <b>vfilter</b> by calling the [vcfilter(8)](https://github.com/indimail/indimail-mta/wiki/vcfilter.1) program.

 ```
 $ vcfilter -i -t myfilter -h Subject -c 0 -k "failure notice" -f /NoDeliver -b "2|/usr/local/bin/myfilter" testuser01@example.com
 ```

 **NOTE**: you can exit with value 0 instead of putting anything on standard output to discard the mail completely (blackhole).
+Also note that, [vcfilter(1)](https://github.com/indimail/indimail-mta/wiki/vcfilter.1) stores filter configuration in <b>MySQL</b>.

 ## Examples Filters